joebew42/joebew42.github.io/about.md

 Hello there! 👋

-Welcome to my personal digital space, where I will share experiments, thoughts and experiences about _Software Development_, _Tools_ and _Creative Processes_.
+Welcome to my personal digital space, where I will share thoughts, experiments and experiences about _Software Development_, _Tools_ and _Creative Processes_.

 ### Few words about me ...